 What is it?
-Spiritual Direction or companioning, is an ancient practice of guiding an individual to see and discover how they may be encountering God in the day to day.
+Spiritual direction or companioning, is an ancient practice of guiding an individual to help them see and discover how they may be encountering God in the day to day.
 Regardless of your spiritual or religious tradition, if you desire a more meaningful and deeper spiritual life, a spiritual companion will walk with you on your journey, holding sacred space and using deep listening and reflective questions to help you discover your relationship with whatever you call the Holy – God, Brahman, Yahweh, Jesus, The Mystery, Higher Power, Cosmic Consciousness, etc.

 A spiritual director or companion is a specially trained trusted companion who can help seekers notice the inner movements of The Deepest Truth however they may name that.
 It is generously, deeply and nonjudgmental listening to the Spirit of the deepest Truth and to the heart of those on the journey.
 A spiritual companion provides a safe, confidential, and sacred space to allow an individual to recognize his or her own unique spiritual path.
 The ancient Celts used the term anam cara which literally means “soul friend” in describing a spiritual companion.